The romantic garden was the epicenter of the Hungarian art scene in the 1880s.

 Many Budapest locals have heard the name Epreskert, but only a few are actually familiar with the history of the aesthetic wonderland hidden behind the garden walls.
 The park has been one of the most important bases for the city’s art scene for well over a century now.

-The romantically named Epreskert (“Mulberry Garden”) near Andrássy Avenue was originally a municipal mulberry field, farmed until the 1870s.
+The romantically named Epreskert (translated as “Mulberry Garden” or “Strawberry Garden”) near Andrássy Avenue was originally a municipal mulberry field, farmed until the 1870s.
 As the area became urbanized, the city donated pieces of the land to artists who had performed municipal work.

 The first was sculptor Adolf Huzsár, who established his studio right outside the garden.
 The Hungarian University of Fine Arts moved into the plot on the north side of the garden, while on Sugár Street more artists arrived, following Huzsár’s example.
 The green space in the middle was the artists’ personal garden; during any given stroll one might run into some of the best Hungarian artists of the Belle Époque.